 The prototypes were assessed on their feasibility for implementation, in terms of how easy it was to develop them and if their functionality could be supported.

-This assessment was based on a further qualitative enquiry stage with 3 interviews and
+This assessment was based on a further qualitative enquiry stage with 3

 2 observations with prescribers.

 Based on the results of this analysis, the prototypes that were selected were carried to the next stage.